ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

     Ingram Wolfsbane is starting out as a Novice and begins with 1 Aspect Advancement.
 They've already gained a natural aspect advancement in Endurance from being a dwarf so we'll advance their Strength instead.
 With this advancement, we'll increase Ingram's Strength rating from 1 to 2.

 ## Advance Professions
-Professions represent your character’s backgrounds and areas of expertise in a given trade before delving into the world of Mythical Monsters.
+Professions represent your character’s backgrounds and areas of expertise in a given trade before delving into the world of Mythmakers.

 A given rating in a Profession represents an amount of Enhancement that can be added to Insight Tests that relate to a given skill set.
 It also allows characters to make items or perform services associated with that Profession by making a Profession Test.